What is an Ecommerce Business

-To help, we’ve put together a comprehensive blueprint for starting a business, compiled from Shopify’s best content.
-These blog posts, guides, and videos have been organized based on the most important tasks you’ll face when researching, launching, and growing a profitable ecommerce business.
+We’ve put together a comprehensive blueprint for starting a business, compiled from Shopify’s most popular content.
+These blog posts, guides, and videos have been organized based on the most important tasks you’ll face when researching, launching, and growing a profitable e-commerce store.

 Finding a product to sell

-The first step to building an ecommerce business is knowing what products you want to sell online, wholesale, or direct-to-consumer.
+The first step to building an e-commerce store is knowing what products you want to sell direct-to-consumer.
 This often is the most challenging part of starting a new online business.
-In this section, we’ll highlight strategies you can use to find product opportunities, explore the best places to look for business ideas, and finally, look at trending products to consider.
+In this section, we’ll highlight strategies you can use to find product opportunities, explore the best places to look for product ideas, and finally, look at trending e-commerce products to consider.

-- Strategies for Finding Your First Profitable Product Opportunity
+- Find a Product to Sell: 12 Strategies for Finding Your First Profitable Product

 Evaluating your idea